me25542/pico-smart_enclosure/received I2C values, and what they do.md

 If the set temperature value is not specified at the start of a print, the last received set temperature value is used

+If the max fan speed is not specified it will be set to 100%

-### WARNING: values 9 and 100-255 set the mode to error (as they are reserved for feature use), putting the enclosure into safe mode
+### WARNING: values 9 and 105-255 set the mode to error (as they are reserved for feature use), putting the enclosure into safe mode